fraser-lab/fraser-lab.github.io/courses/peer_review_2021/index.md

 - Don't be an a$$hole

 ### May 10
-- Intro to class, guidelines for selecting your preprint to review, expectations for presentations
+- Intro to class, overview of preprints to review, expectations for presentations and readers
 - Panel:
   - [Michael Eisen](http://eisenlab.org/) - [Editor in Chief of eLife](https://elifesciences.org/about/people)
   - [Andrej Sali](https://salilab.org/) - [Editor of Structure](https://www.cell.com/structure/editors)